misidev/email_sending_SpringBootApp/SPRING_BOOT_MAIL.md

    "toEmail": [
      "user@example.com"
    ],
-   "subject": "User notification with attachment", "body": "Get request for user with attachment is triggered!", "file": null
+   "subject": "Userjkhuh notification with attachment", "body": "Get request for user with attachment is triggered!", "file": null
   }